 To Cook and Serve

 • Start cooking, covered, on medium-high heat.
-Once boiling, skim off the foam and fat on the surface using a fine-mesh skimmer.
+Once boiling, skim off the scum and fat on the surface using a fine-mesh skimmer.
 Then, reduce the heat to medium low and cook covered until the napa cabbage is tender and the pork belly is cooked through, roughly 8–10 minutes.
-When the Mille-Feuille Nabe is cooked through, serve it hot.
-Dip in the ponzu sauce and enjoy!
+Serve it hot dipped in ponzu sauce and enjoy!

 Mille-Feuille Nabe 16